 Policy on Occupational Radiation Dose:

-The Radiation Safety Division of Washington University in St. Louis’ Environmental Health and Safety Department maintains the Occupation Radiation Dose Monitoring Program for Washington University in St. Louis, Barnes-Jewish Hospital, St. Louis Children’s Hospital, and the St. Louis College of Pharmacy.
+The Radiation Safety Division of Washington University in St. Louis’ Environmental Health and Safety Department maintains the Occupational Radiation Dose Monitoring Program for Washington University in St. Louis, Barnes-Jewish Hospital, St. Louis Children’s Hospital, Barnes-Jewish West County Hospital, Missouri Baptist Medical Center, and The University of Health Sciences and Pharmacy in St. Louis.

 The Occupational Radiation Dose Monitoring Program is maintained in accordance with relevant regulatory and accreditation requirements.
 Relevant regulatory requirements include those from the US Nuclear Regulatory Commission (NRC), the Missouri Radiation Control Program (MRCP), the US Department of Labor Occupational Safety and Health Administration (OSHA), and the US Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS).
 Relevant accreditation requirements include those from The Joint Commission (TJC) and the American College of Radiology (ACR).